Spirulina is a blue-green alga popular for its medicinal properties ever since the 1600s.

 Thanks to its rich content, anti-inflammatory, and antioxidant properties, spirulina offers the following health benefits.

-In this article, we are focusing on spirulina’s ability to treat type 2 diabetes, its effect on blood sugar levels, insulin sensitivity, and diabetes-related complications.
+Here, we are focusing on spirulina’s effect on blood sugar levels, insulin sensitivity, and related complications.

 A 12-week Korean study involving 37 people with type 2 diabetes investigated the effects of spirulina on their health.
 Researchers gave 8g of spirulina a day to some participants, making sure they don’t make any other change in their regular diet.